rathmerdominik/pterodactyl-load-bot/README.md

 `PTERO_API_KEY` has to be a Pterodactyl User API Key.
 To get one you can visit this site https://example.com/account/api where example.com is the Domain for your Pterodactyl installation.

 `PTERO_SERVER` has to be the Domain of your panel

+You can start the bot afterwards with

+`python3 ptero-load-bot.py`